emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

      git pull --ff-only perforce master

-   If this doesn't succeed, then GitHub's master and Perforce's master are in out of sync, and this procedure fails.
+   If you get an error, then GitHub's master and Perforce's master are in out of sync, and this procedure fails.
 [It may be possible to quickly fix that here and now and continue.
 RB 2023-01-12]

 4. Merge the branch in to your local master::